SoliraZ/holbertonschool-shell/permissions/README.md

 - 2-groups : Script that prints all the groups the current user is part of.

 - 3-new_owner : Script that change the owner of the file "hello" to "betty" user.

+- 4-empty : Script that create an empty file called "Hello".